Arsenal transfer news: Neto, Pino, Zaha, Tielemans and more

 Yeremy Pino

 The Villarreal forward can play either side of the main striker and is comfortable with both feet and has been linked to Arsenal all summer.
-The trail has gone a little cold in recent days but if a deal for Neto doesn’t materialise, a last-ditch bid for Pino could become a reality.
+The trail has gone a little cold in recent days but if a deal for Neto doesn’t materialise as is now expected, a last-ditch bid for Pino could become a reality.

 Wilfried Zaha